-THC, however, is just one of dozens of cannabinoids.
+THC, however, is just one of many cannabinoids.
 Cannabidiol also binds to these receptors but does not produce a high.
 Proponents argue that cannabidiol oil has many health benefits, ranging from slowing the growth of cancer to improved mental health.

 CBD oil is edible and can be used as a cooking oil or added to food.
 People may also take it as a medication by consuming a few drops.
-CBD oil should not be smoked, and there is no evidence that using it as aromatherapy offers any benefits.
+CBD oil should not be smoked, and there is no evidence that smoking it offers any benefits.

 Does CBD produce a high?